 Below you will find descriptions for a variety of walks in England (around 21 of them) plus photographs from around the Chilterns which might be of interest and wish to just go sightseeing).
 These walks generally work out around 8 to 12 miles - although there are a couple of heavys described too - they are mostly circular and often incorporate hiking along parts of several National Trails.

-Trails include The Ridgeway National Trail, The Oxfordshire Way, The Icknield Way and The South Bucks Way as well as parts of the eternally wandering Grim's Ditch
+These Trails include The Ridgeway National Trail, The Oxfordshire Way, The Icknield Way and The South Bucks Way

 - plus along the River Thames and parts of the 185 miles of Thames Path National Trail.
-There also walks a little further north from where we live - around Market Harborough and Welford which may be of interest too.
+There also several walks described from a little further north - around Market Harborough and Welford which may be of interest too.

-The walks visit amongst other places Blenheim Great Park, Woodstock, Thame, Goring, Henley, Islip, Reading, Maidenhead, Marlow and not forgetting the lovely little Rycote Chapel
+The walks visit amongst other places Blenheim Great Park, Woodstock, Thame, Goring, Henley, Islip, Reading, Maidenhead and Marlow.

-Walking Gear and Possible Hazards.
+Walking Gear and Possible Hazards when hiking in England.
 Everyone has their preference for what to have on their feet when out rambling but certainly some of these

 It is also of note how quickly the weather can change especially in the winter - we have set out on The Ridgeway Trail in reasonably warm conditions, then ended up being snowed on a few hours later so again taking a bit of appropriate gear is